DKundnani/DKundnani/README.md

 <h1 align="center"> Hi there 👋 You are looking at Deepali Kundnani's Profile</h1>
 <h3 align="center"> A passionate Bioinformatician and Data Scientist </h3>

-- 🔭 I’m currently working on dilineating ribonucleotide incorporation patterns in Human Genome.
+- 🔭 I’m currently working on publishing ribonucleotide incorporation patterns in Human Genome.
 Stay tuned for updates in 2025

-- 🌱 I’m currently learning how to build a website: [dkundnani.bio](https://dkundnani.bio)
+- 🌱 I’m currently learning how to build a website: [dkundnani.bio](https://dkundnani.bio) and AWS Cloud Computing.

 - 👯 I’m looking to collaborate on innovative ideas to solve problems with high impact.

 - 💬 Ask me about Human health and diseases.
-Also about effect of breathwork and meditation on the mind and body
+Also about effect of breathwork and meditation on the mind and body.

 - 🤔 I’m looking for help with Statistics and Machine Learning applications in Omics Integration